Paul47/LED_Extender_boards/README.md

     WS2812B
     WS2815

-ANy other dual pin LED supportyed by FastLED
+Any other dual pin LED supported by FastLED